-"To think of shadows is a serious thing", said Hugo, and the progress of an eclipse across land is not affected by gravity.
-It is a shadow cast from the sun and the moon, that moves as they move, not the earth, and gravity
+"To think of shadows is a serious thing", and the progress of an eclipse across land is not affected by gravity.
+It is a shadow cast from the sun and the moon, that moves as they move in their spheres, not the earth, and gravity

 does not move shadows.

 "The tree is known by its fruits", "for such the fruit is, as that is the tree", and there is not any shade from any branch or eclipse that

 is moved by gravity.
 There is not a force of gravity innate to matter that moves shadows, or dark and light, and dusty things in the wind.
 The days roll on, and the fictive force that Kepler, Galileo, and Newton called "gravity" does not light things up or

 burn them out.
 It does not affect fires, laser beams, or electric switches either, although every eclipse demonstrates the authentic inertial stasis of the Earth.

 proverb says "coming events cast their shadows before them": 山 雨 欲 来 风 满 楼 (shān yǔ yù lái fēng mǎn lóu).
 And this has not been from any supposed rotation of the Earth to orbit the Sun, that some events may be foreseen, and that some